AN ASPIRIN A DAY

 McMaster University's Dr. Michael Buchanan further concluded that an astounding 40 percent of his test subjects actually had increased clotting while on aspirin than without it, making them more vulnerable to both heart attacks and strokes.
 This data was supported by two studies done by European neurologist, Dr. K.H.
 Grotemeyer's team, who found back in 1993 that, in a group of 180 stroke patients who were given aspirin to prevent a recurrence of strokes, heart attacks, and other cardiovascular-related deaths, all seemed to respond well initially.
 However, in one third of these patients, blood clotting activity actually increased after 12 hours.

 Who should you believe when it comes to the benefits of aspirin?
 Only trust yourself.
-The internet provides an easy portal for people to do their own research.
+The internet provides an easy portal for people to do their own research on sites with databases to massive amounts of peer-reviewed scientific research (PubMed is a great example).